madprops/cromulant/README.md

 You can manually trigger terminations or merges by clicking or middle clicking the images on the left.

-## Usage

-Just open it and place it somewhere in your monitor.

 ## Installation

 ### Quick Installation